 Bayberry: Scrapings from the bark of bayberry can be made into paste using vinegar to provide toothache relief.
 Other than reliving tooth ache, applying this past on ones gums is very effective in strengthening them.
 Bay berry is hence a very effective natural tooth ache remedy.

-Cloves: Probably the most popular home remedy for toothache is the use of cloves or clove oil.
+Cloves: Probably the most popular home remedy for dulling a toothache is the use of cloves or clove oil.
 Cloves contain a natural anesthetic that will dull the pain.
 Clove oil can gently applied to the aching tooth and will at once help to heal the infection and cause the pain to lessen.
 The oil can also be applied to a cotton ball allowing the sufferer to gently bite down ensuring that the oil acts upon the affected tooth.
 The same also applies to Tea Tree oil as its properties are similar to those of cloves.
 Since ancient times, cloves have been used as one of the essential ingredients in treating toothache.
 In fact, almost all toothpastes include it as an essential ingredient making it the most widely and popularly used toothache relief ingredient in dental care.
 Its effectiveness is attributed to its eugenol compound which is both an anesthetic as well as an antiseptic.

 Charcoal: Activated Charcoal is another tried and trusted home remedy that is effective for toothache pain relief.
 When mixed with water to form a paste it can be applied to a cotton ball and again it can be gently bitten down on.
 The charcoal ‘soaks’ up infection and is also a disinfectant and works well in reducing the pain of an abscess.